hackdapp/knowledge/README.md

 [![Build Status](https://travis-ci.org/hackdapp/knowledge.svg?branch=master)](https://travis-ci.org/hackdapp/knowledge.svg?branch=master)

-This is my personal wiki where I share [everything I know](sharing/everything-I-know.md) about this world.
+This is my personal wiki where I share the experience about work、study and life.

 If this is your first time visiting this wiki, take a look [here](meta/meta.md) as it describes this wiki, its structure and goals in a lot of detail.